scmendes/tasklist/README.md

 ### Configuration

+If you wanna change some default configuration it is super simple.
-First you need to edit `application.properties` and choose the database option.
+To do this just edit `application.properties` and choose the configuration that fits.

+### Frameworks
+- Spring boot
+- Spring data JPA
+- Spring boot data rest
+- AngularJS

 ### Running